5e3/CompoundFs/README.md

 **[X] request** | - | X | -

 Or in words: There is any number of [R] locks, maximum 1 [W] lock during the first phase of a write-operation which is then elevated to an [X] lock during the commit-phase.
-The [X] lock allows no other locks.
+The [X] lock allows access to no other locks.

 ## The Commit Protocol